UPCArtifacts/kotlinandroid/README.md

 **AndroidTimeMachine** is a graph database of  Android apps which are both accessible on GitHub and Google.

-In total, AndroidTimeMachine has **8,431** applications and it is based on publicly-available GitHub mirror available in [BigQuery](https://cloud.google.com/bigquery/public-data/github) dated on 18th October 2018.
+In total, AndroidTimeMachine has **8431** applications and it is based on publicly-available GitHub mirror available in [BigQuery](https://cloud.google.com/bigquery/public-data/github) dated on 18th October 2018.
+Using the Neo4j database is possible to retrieve for each application its source-code repository link and the application's package name.
+However, this dataset does not provide any apks from its applications.
+For this reason, we decided to mine the missing apks on AndroZoo dataset.

 The table below shows some of these applications.
 To see the complete visit the [official website](https://androidtimemachine.github.io).